-Have these 5 gadgets/things in your kitchen and you will save loads of time and energy. #lifehacks #kitchenhacks
+But if you have these 5 gadgets/essentials in your kitchen, you will save loads of time and energy.

 If your life looks anything like this, read on…

 I salute the person who invented the hand blender.
-Sleek, easy-to-use, multi-purpose and takes up minimal storage space.
-Every mother’s kitchen essential.
+Super-easy-to-use and clean, multi-purpose and takes up minimal storage space.
+Every mother's kitchen essential.
 From mashing baby food to whipping up milkshakes for your toddler to making that soup for dinner, this convenient gadget is a real investment for the kitchen.
-No more tugging the heavy blender/ mixer out of the cupboard and no extra washing up.

 Another godsend.
 Just toss in the ingredients, turn up the heat and go about doing whatever else it is that you need to do, knowing that your slow cooker is whipping up a delicious meal in the meantime.
 In simple words: unattended cooking.